Research

 Working Papers

-This paper studies the drivers of the US real exchange rate (RER), with a particular focus on its comovement with net trade flows.
-We consider the entire spectrum of frequencies, as the low-frequency movements account for 61% of the RER's unconditional variance.
-We introduce a model with heterogeneous firms facing sunk costs of exporting, financial shocks, and trade shocks.
-The model can fully capture the comovement of the RER and net trade flows at all frequencies, without compromising other major moments at the business cycle frequency.
-While financial shocks are necessary to capture the RER movements at higher frequencies, trade shocks are essential for lower frequency variation.
+This paper studies the drivers of the US real exchange rate (RER), with a particular focus on its comovement with net trade (NT) flows.
+We consider the entire spectrum of frequencies, as the low-frequency variation accounts for 61 and 64 percent of the unconditional variance of the RER and NT, respectively.
+We develop a generalization of the standard international business cycle model that successfully rationalizes the joint dynamics of the RER and NT while accounting for the major puzzles of the RER.
+We find that, while financial shocks are necessary to capture high frequency variation in RER, trade shocks are essential for the lower frequency fluctuations.